 10-year, 100-acre goal

-The restoration methods that we’ve developed and refined over the years are yielding positive results like 10 acres of restored habitat in Liberty Bay (right).
-As of 2018, 67 acres of Olympia oyster habitat has been restored in priority locations throughout Puget Sound.
+The restoration methods that we’ve developed and refined over the years are yielding positive results like 10 acres of shell enhancement in Liberty Bay (right).
+As of 2018, we have completed 67 acres of habitat enhancements in priority locations throughout Puget Sound.
 Restoration efforts are underway in many of the Sound’s remaining 19 priority areas because of participation of many tideland owners, continued interest of the press, and generous support from a throng of partners.

 Port Gamble Bay Project

-Our efforts to provide biogenic habitat structure have been a success in Port Gamble Bay.
-Through this 6-year restoration project, funded by the Washington Department of Ecology, we enhanced settlement structure and produced 1.2 million oysters to boost Olympia oyster breeding throughout the Bay.
+Our efforts to provide oyster settlement structure have been a success in Port Gamble Bay.
+Through this 6-year restoration project, funded by the Washington Department of Ecology, we enhanced settlement structure and produced 1.2 million oysters to build the stock of Olympia oysters throughout the Bay.
 Watch this video to learn more.